 Drugs education forms an important component of the PSHEE (Year 11) and Personal Tutoring (Year 12) programmes.
 All staff also undertake training about drugs education to ensure they are fully up-to-date and can inform students throughout their time at the College.

-The College utilises at least one Inset Day throughout the academic year to ensure that students are provided further training about the use of drugs.
+The College utilises at least one Inset Day per academic year to ensure that students are educated about the dangers of using drugs.
 Through these sessions the College aims to make students aware of the external pressures and look at strategies enabling the individual to take responsibility for their own decisions.
 Students will develop an understanding of the effect and nature of drugs and their possible effects on the user linked to an understanding of the law in relation to drugs and drug taking.
 These sessions will involve the following:

-- The social dangers of involvement with the criminal drug fraternity
+The social dangers of involvement with the criminal drug organisations.